MubinMuhammad/Zinc/README.md

 ## What is it?
 Well, Zinc is an image processor, written in C. It supports:
+- GrayScale
-- GrayScale Avarage
+    - Avarage
-- GrayScale Luminosity
+    - Luminosity
-- GrayScale Lightness
+    - Lightness
 - Brightness adjustment
 - Tinting
 - Inverting colors
+- Cropping
-- Cropping without changing the resolution
+    - Without changing the resolution
-- Cropping with changing the resolution
+    - Changing the resolution

 More things will be added soon like: blur, sharpening, edge-detection etc. As it's under the MIT License, you can see the algorithms by yourself.
 It might be helpful someone who is just getting started with Image Processing.